marci-pires/WikiHadatac/Installing-for-Windows.md

 Before anything, however, we need to verify that the host machine has a `git client` to retrieve the code, and an `sbt` utility to run the console.
 Open `git bash`.
 NOTE: If you do not have git, you need to install one: http://git-scm.com/downloads.

-In `git bash' on the command line, verify that you have `sbt` applications installed in your machine:
+In `git bash` on the command line, verify that you have `sbt` applications installed in your machine:

     sbt